Access photogrammetry data

 3. Click Finish.

-4. In the Contents pane, turn off the 3D Buildings layer.
+4. Close the Tasks pane.
+In the Contents pane, turn off the 3D Buildings layer.

 5. In the Catalog pane, expand Databases.
-Expand the first 3DBuildings geodatabase.
+Expand the 3DBuildings geodatabase.

-All of the datasets you created are here.
+All of the datasets you created are in this geodatabase.

 Note: